crsl4/computingtools/pages/notes1011.md

 - [sha checksums](#sha-checksums)
 - a git-aware [shell-prompt](notes1006.html#changing-your-shell-prompt)

+### warnings

+- do **not** update your github repository by uploading files from the browser: this creates commits that are not on your local laptop repository.
+If you make changes from the browser, you will have to do a `git pull` the next time you work on your laptop, to pull the changes from github into your local repo.

+- git desktop does not always let you control and see everything: prefer the command line, understand things under the hood.

+- do not track/commit `.Rhistory` files, or `.DS_Store` files, or temporary files.
+Be in control of what you track and what you commit.

 ### checking out older versions

-Let's recover some old version now, then go back to latest committed version:
+Let's recover some old version now, *just for one file*, then go back to latest committed version:

 ```shell
 git log --graph # copy-paste the SHA from just before divergence